Digital Signage Font Guide | Chapter 1: Font Forms

 If you use bold, italics, underline, or different colors constantly, then how can the audience understand what is actually important, and what you’re emphasizing for no good reason at all?

-If you choose to use any of these styling options, it is recommended that you use them very sparingly, if at all.
+If you choose to use any of these styling options, use them sparingly.
 The only words that should be bolded are those of critical importance.
 Avoid mixing and matching styles as well.

 It is important to consider content hierarchy in your digital signage content.
 This is a method of emphasizing portions of the content to create a natural flow when viewing it.
-Titles, subheadings, quotes, and even images can be highlighted to keep the audience properly engaged.
+Keep your audience properly engaged with titles, subheadings, quotes, and even images.

 Adjusting a font’s size and style is one such option.
 Use bigger fonts or stylized text in places to draw the audience to those locations, keeping their interest from start to the finish.